Pain in fish: Receptors

 Primitive fish such as lampreys (Petromyzon marinus) have free nerve endings in the skin that respond to heat and mechanical pressure.
 However, behavioural reactions associated with nociception have not been recorded, and it is also difficult to determine whether the mechanoreceptors in lamprey are truly nociceptive-specific or simply pressure-specific.

 Nociceptors in fish were first identified in 2002.
 The study was designed to determine whether nociceptors were present in the trigeminal nerve on the head of the trout and to observe the physiological and behavioural consequences of prolonged noxious stimulation.
 Rainbow trout lips were injected with acetic acid, while another group were injected with bee venom.
 These substances were chosen because protons of the acid stimulate nociceptive nerves in mammals and frogs, while venom has an inflammatory effect in mammals and both are known to be painful in humans.
 The fish exhibited abnormal behaviours such as side-to-side rocking and rubbing of their lips along the sides and floors of the tanks.
 Their respiration rate increased, and they reduced the amount of swimming.
 The acid group also rubbed their lips on the gravel.
-Rubbing an injured area to ameliorate pain has been demonstrated in humans and in mammals.
+Rubbing an injured area to ameliorate pain has been demonstrated in humans and in other mammals.
 Fifty-eight receptors were located on the face and head of the rainbow trout.
 Twenty-two of these receptors could be classified as nociceptors, as they responded to mechanical pressure and heat (more than 40 °C).
 Eighteen also reacted to acetic acid.
 The response of the receptors to mechanical, noxious thermal and chemical stimulation clearly characterised them as polymodal nociceptors.
 They had similar properties to those found in amphibians, birds and mammals, including humans.
 Trout that were injected with venom or acid took approximately 3 hours to resume eating, whereas the saline and control groups took approximately 1 hour.
 This may be guarding behaviour, where animals avoid using a painful limb, preventing continuing pain and harm being caused to the area.